-This trial is continuing but is no longer recruiting new patients.
+This trial has been completed.
 Read the articles “Comparing a Standard Chemotherapy With and Without a PARP Inhibitor” and “A New Drug Combination to Control Advanced Pancreatic Cancer” to learn about another clinical trial using the same new drug.

 Researchers are testing the safety and effectiveness of this new chemoradiation combination in a clinical trial for patients with pancreatic tumors that are not eligible for surgery or are on the cusp of becoming eligible for surgery.
 The drugs being tested are gemcitabine and veliparib (ABT-888), a PARP inhibitor.
 A specialized radiology technique is added to this drug combination.